aws-samples/amazon-aurora-labs-for-mysql/docs/provisioned/clone/index.md

 ## 1. Create a clone DB cluster

 !!! warning "Workload State Check"
-    Before cloning the DB cluster ensure you have stopped any load generating tasks from the previous lab, and exited out of the MySQL client command line using `quit;`.
+    Before cloning the DB cluster ensure you have stopped any load generating tasks from previous labs, and exited out of the MySQL client command line using `quit;`.

-If you are not already connected to the Session Manager workstation command line, please connect [following these instructions](/prereqs/connect/).
-Once connected, run the command below, replacing the ==[dbSecurityGroup]== and ==[dbSubnetGroup]== placeholders with the appropriate outputs from your CloudFormation stack, or Event Engine Team Dashboard if you are participating in a formal workshop:
+If you have not already opened a terminal window or the Cloud9 desktop in a previous lab, please [following these instructions](/prereqs/connect/) to do so now.
+Run the command below, replacing the ==[dbSecurityGroup]== and ==[dbSubnetGroup]== placeholders with the appropriate outputs from your CloudFormation stack, or Event Engine Team Dashboard if you are participating in a formal workshop:

 ```shell
 aws rds restore-db-cluster-to-point-in-time \